-- i.
-Is there any significant relationship between the resources used and academic performance of learners in selected secondary schools in Kiseka sub-county Lwengo district? - ii.
-Is there any impact on learning resources and academic performance? - iii.
-What are the solutions to improve on the assessment of learning and the resources used?
+- 1. Is there any significant relationship between English language ability and the academic achievements of primary school pupils of Kawempe division? - 2.
+Is there any relationship between learning resources and English language ability Kawempe division? - 3.
+What are the solutions to improve on the assessment of English learning and the resources used Kawempe division?

-1.6 Scope of the study
+1.6.
+Scope of the study